oracle-livelabs/goldengate/oci-ggs/extract/extract.md

     ![Copied and pasted script on the parameter file page](https://oracle-livelabs.github.io/goldengate/ggs-common/extract/images/04-09-params.png " ")

 10. Click **Create**.
-You return to the OCI GoldenGate Deployment Console Home page.
+You return to the OCI GoldenGate deployment console Home page.

 11. In the UAEXT **Action** menu, select **Start**.
 In the Confirm Action dialog, click **OK**.